A closeup shot of a film minor student seen from behind a digital camera.

-Level up your major with a program designed to provide you with skills in video and audio production, creative concept development and media project management – skills that are increasingly in demand across multiple fields.
+Level up your major with a film program designed to provide you with skills in video and audio production, creative concept development and media project management – skills that are increasingly in demand across multiple fields.

-Our minor leverages the expertise of the award-winning Film, Video, Animation & New Genres Department, consistently named a “Best Film School” by Variety.
+Our film minor leverages the expertise of the award-winning Film, Video, Animation & New Genres Department, consistently named a “Best Film School” by Variety.
 We’re experts at helping you develop your creative, conceptual and technical abilities.
 Our program is the perfect fit for those who are passionate about storytelling and want to reach audiences through digital media.
 With access to professional equipment and technology, you will receive a succinct and hands-on education that prepares you for the ever-evolving world of content creation.

 Program Type